DicomImport

 name: splitTimePoints, type: Bool, default: FALSE

-Prevents the creation of 4D images by splitting them into 3D volumes.
+If checked, the creation of 4D images is prevented by splitting them into 3D volumes.
 Does not affect 2D+T images.

 >